flavienrako/craco-cinea-v2/README.md

 ## Start the application

-Copy or download the project then run
+Clone or download the project then run

 ```bash
 $ yarn install